wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 @import PowerAuth2;
 ```

 From now on, you can use `PowerAuthSDK` and other classes in your project.

-## Configuration

-In order to be able to configure your `PowerAuthSDK` instance, you need following values from the PowerAuth Server:
+To configure your `PowerAuthSDK` instance, you need the following values from the PowerAuth Server:

 - `APP_KEY` - Application key, that binds activation with specific application.
 - `APP_SECRET` - Application secret, that binds activation with specific application.